An Artists’ Haven

 The Famous Basilica

-The most famous landmark is the unmissable big white cathedral situated high atop the hill called the Basilica of Sacré-Cœur.
+The most famous landmark you must see in Montmartre is the unmissable huge white cathedral situated high on top of the hill called the Basilica of Sacré-Cœur.
 It is quite an imposing structure that some say resembles a wedding cake.
-What a location!
+What a location for a church!

 Opposite the church you have the panoramic view of Paris from which you can spot the famous landmarks, such as the Eiffel Tower.
 Obviously a great place for tourists, like myself, to take photos and selfies.
 For most people, it’s the first stop when they arrive here.